joegarb/traefik-throttle/README.md

 # traefik-throttle

-Experimental Traefik middleware plugin that applies simple throttling of requests by limiting the number of in-flight requests and delaying those over the limit.
+Experimental Traefik middleware plugin to limit concurrent requests routed to services by delaying (rather than rejecting) requests over the limit.
+Useful for underpowered servers.